Huperio, 100 mg 56 pcs.

 Drug interactions to consider

-HMG-CoA reductase inhibitors (statins
+HMG-CoA reductase inhibitors (statins)

 Sildenafil

-In patients with significant BP elevation receiving Huperio (before reaching equilibrium concentration), single use of sildenafil enhanced the antihypertensive effect compared to the use of Huperio in monotherapy.
-For this reason, sildenafil or another type 5 phosphodiesterase inhibitor should be used with caution in patients receiving Huperio.
+In patients with a marked increase in blood pressure receiving Uperio (until equilibrium concentrations were reached), a single dose of sildenafil enhanced the antihypertensive effect compared with the use of Uperio in monotherapy.
+For this reason, sildenafil or another phosphodiesterase type 5 inhibitor should be used with caution in patients receiving Uperio.

-Predicted drug interactions to consider
+Suspected drug interactions to consider

-Non-steroidal anti-inflammatory drugs (NSAIDs), including selective cyclooxygenase-2 inhibitors (COX-2 inhibitors)
+Nonsteroidal anti-inflammatory drugs (NSAIDs), including selective cyclooxygenase-2 inhibitors (COX-2 inhibitors)

 Lithium preparations

-Carrier proteins
+Transport proteins

 No significant drug interactions